pointycastle: ^3.1.3 copied to clipboard

 This library was adopted from the original project at https://github.com/PointyCastle/pointycastle at the request of the authors to help support ongoing development.
 A list of major contributors is provided at contributors.md

 This library is now ported to non-nullable-by-default, a breaking language feature released by the Dart team!
 See https://dart.dev/null-safety and https://dart.dev/null-safety/migration-guide for more details.
 Please note that both null-safe and non-null-safe versions are available (v3.x.x-nullsafety for null-safe, v2.x.x for non-null-safe).
-However, once null-safety comes out of beta, only the null-safe version of this library will be actively maintained.
+However, only the null-safe version of this library is actively maintained.

 Pointycastle implements a large set of algorithms.
 They must be instantiated and then initialized with their parameters.
 Different algorithms have different parameter classes, which represent the arguments to that algorithm.
 The relevant parameter type is provided for all the algorithms.
 To initialize an algorithm, call the init method: